-Turuya's store is right across the street from Materials and Applications, and for over two years he's seen big sculptures come and go.
+Turuya's store is right across the street from Materials & Applications, and for more than two years he's seen big sculptures come and go.
 For people in the neighborhood, the projects are a breath of fresh air, but they don't always understand what's going on.

-"Often we take proposals from artists, architects or designers," says Hess, "but we turned it into a situation where it’s about catalyzing the public’s interest.
+"Often we take proposals from artists, architects or designers," Hess said.
+"But we turned it into a situation where it’s about catalyzing the public’s interest.
 There’s the idea of engaging local craftspeople, or local hobbyists – people who are interested in construction or design – allowing them to participate in the art they experience.
 We have a volunteer core, a group of thousands of people who want to help build."

 It’s tricky to explain the genre Hess and his fellow artists work in – generally speaking, it’s a field where wild geometric shapes meet their technological possibilities.
 Hess says the new installation Bloom is a perfect example.

-"Some really cool kids down the street, they put those fish in there, and they still come by and feed them, and the neighborhood kids love them."
+"Some really cool kids down the street, they put those fish in there, and they still come by and feed them, and the neighborhood kids love them," Hess says.

 When it comes to building things, their pockets are deep.

 An earlier version of this story mischaracterized Hess' role in the foundation of Materials & Applications.
 KPCC regrets the error.